 - In a 4 quart oven-safe sauté pan over medium heat, heat the olive oil.
-When the oil is hot, add in the chicken-apple sausage and cook, stirring as necessary, 5 Minutes or until both sides are caramelized
+When the oil is hot add in the chicken-apple sausage and cook for 5 Minutes or until both sides are caramelized.

-- Whisk the eggs together and pour over the sausage and vegetables.
+- In a bowl whisk the eggs and milk together and pour over the sausage and vegetables.
 Don't stir.
 Top with the parmesan cheese.

-- Bake in the oven for 25 Minutes or until the cheese has browned and the eggs are set.
-Remove and let serve 2 Minutes before serving
+- Bake for 25 Minutes or until the cheese has browned and the eggs are set.
+Remove and rest for 2 Minutes before serving.